ietf-ccamp-wg/ietf-network-inventory/draft-ietf-ccamp-network-inventory-yang.md

 ### Rack

-Usually rack is not able to be detectable by domain controller automatically neither.
-Most of the information shall be input by the users manually.
-So racks can be optional too when implementing this data model.
+Likewise for equipment rooms, usually the information about the rack is not detectable by domain controller and configured manually.
+Therefore reporting information about the racks is optional when implementing this data model.

 Besides the common attributes mentioned in above section, rack could have some specific attributes, such as appearance-related attributes and electricity-related attributes.
 The height, depth and width are described by the figure below (please consider that the door of the rack is facing the user):